 Now that the TBR meaning is no longer a strange concept for you, let’s dive into the process of creating your own TBR list, finding the right method and the correct approach that works for you and your style of reading.

-Reading tracking apps like Basmo – best option
+- Reading tracking apps Like Basmo – the best option

 With Basmo, creating reading lists, or TBR lists is extremely easy.

 You can either choose to populate one of the predefined book collections, or you can create a new, personalized one.
 Once you’ve decided which list you want to populate, you can simply start searching for book titles and add them to your TBR list in just a couple of taps.

 Managing your TBR list is also very easy.
 Books can be added or removed in mere seconds, and they can be arranged in several lists or categories so that you can keep your genres or authors separated in several lists.

 Plus, you get a lot more from Basmo.
 It will help you have healthier reading habits, it will allow you to optimize your reading sessions, to take notes while you read so that you remember more from the books you read.

 As you can see, there are several ways to go about this and finding the perfect solution can be a little challenging if you are not sure why you are creating the list and how you intend to use it.

 The good news is that we dedicated a separate entire article exactly to this: to present to you all the pros and cons of each possible method of creating and managing your reading lists.

 How to Organize Your TBR List and Keep It Tidy?